 Program Element Major Tasks Key Milestones & Deliverables Program Element 1: Develop a bioreactor for the energy- Q1 1.
 Complete energy modeling analysis to support development of bioreactor prototype Energy modeling complete Q1 Progress Report complete efficient production of lipid biomass.
 The ultimate goal of this program element is to develop a bioreactor system with a measured Q2 Complete first phase of bioreactor development Operate bioreactor and assess all initial performance metrics over five 10 hour performance runs Select microorganisms to be piloted based on the following criteria (list criteria) (e.g. nutrient requirements).
-Complete second phase of bioreactor Achieve initial bioreactor performance metrics (list metrics and quantifiable targets) Selection of microorganisms to be piloted Q2 Progress Report complete Bioreactor performance will energy efficiency ≥ 95% (Energy IN /Energy out ) Q3 Complete second phase of bioreactor development Verify all bioreactor performance metrics for all microorganisms over 3, 7, and 14 days of operation Achieve the following performance metrics ( list metrics and quantifiable targets) Q3 Progress Report complete Q4 Complete experiments to determine optimal conditions for bioreactor operation for the energy efficient production of lipid biomass Complete design report for bioreactor scale- up to X liters Construct a cost model for bioreactor operations Finalize bioreactor operational conditions to achieve 95% energy efficiency Finalize methodology and empirically quantify all bioreactor performance metrics Cost model and design report for bioreactor scale up Q4 Final Report complete
+Achieve initial bioreactor performance metrics (list metrics and quantifiable targets) Selection of microorganisms to be piloted Q2 Progress Report complete energy efficiency ≥ 95% (Energy {IN} /Energy {OUT}) Q3 Complete second phase of bioreactor development Verify all bioreactor performance metrics for all microorganisms over 3, 7, and 14 days of operation Bioreactor performance will achieve the following performance metrics (list metrics and quantifiable targets) Q3 Progress Report complete Q4 Complete experiments to determine optimal conditions for bioreactor operation for the energy efficient production of lipid biomass Complete design report for bioreactor scale- up to X liters Construct a cost model for bioreactor operations Finalize bioreactor operational conditions to achieve 95% energy efficiency Finalize methodology and empirically quantify all bioreactor performance metrics Cost model and design report for bioreactor scale up Q4 Final Report complete